 Skills: Royal Knight’s Resolve, Contagious Fury

-Best Stats for Battle Mage Builds in Elden Ring
+Best Stats for Battle Mage Builds

 For the Arcane Mage Build, you should focus mostly on FP flasks, as this build will be using many spells and FP-dependent skills frequently, for which you will need FP to always be available.